 Danielle was a clerk for the Circulation Department at Salina Public Library.

 She is a graduate of the University of Kansas with a degree in Classical Antiquities.
 She mostly enjoys reading fantasy (both adult and YA) and some science fiction but does occasionally enjoy delving into nonfiction for topics like physics, sustainability, art, gaming, and books about weaving, crochet, and other textile arts.

-Eric is the library's Technology Department Head.
-When not writing for Off the Shelf, Eric enjoys watching movies, discussing video games, and pondering the possibilities of technology.
-His current ambitions are to further promote the library and the technology they offer as well as bettering the world through friendly conversation and cheerful technical support.
-Eric received his Bachelor's Degree from K-State's Salina campus in Technology Management and then took the deep dive into librarianship with a Masters in Library Science from Emporia State.
+Eric enjoys watching movies, discussing video games, and pondering the possibilities of technology.
+His ambition is to better the world through friendly conversation Eric received his Bachelor's Degree from K-State's Salina campus in Technology Management and then took the deep dive into librarianship with a Masters in Library Science from Emporia State.

 Glory Benacka was a programs coordinator at Salina Public Library.